Tariffs and regulations

 palletised, however if goods are not palletised, importer has to pay

 additional costs = SAR 350 for a 20 ft. container and SAR 750 for 40 ft.
 It

 is worth mentioning that many traders do not use pallets since it would be

 cheaper to pay the additional charges than using pallets.

 Product certification, labelling and packaging

 All products, materials and goods must bear the name of the country of manufacture.
-If the consignment does not have printed/embossed/engraved 'made in' or 'product of' legible on its packaging, customs will not permit clearance and the importer's agency will be responsible for returning the goods to the original source.
+If the consignment does not have printed/embossed/engraved phrases 'made in' or 'product of' legible on its packaging, the customs department will not permit the goods to be cleared and the importer's agency will be responsible for returning the goods to the original source.

 Port authorities require a label to be affixed to the inside of the container door indicating the following:

-- the consignee name and address, plus their telex or cable number
+- the consignee name and address, plus their fax number

 - details corresponding with those on the packing list